BenBuitenhuis/simple_fastapi/DEV.md

 ### Description

-This is a simple FastAPI the dishes out Yo Mama Jokes in the same vain as dishing out affirmations like [@tildathurium](https://twitter.com/annthurium)'s [affirmations](https://www.affirmations.dev/) API.
+This is a simple FastAPI app the dishes out Yo Mama Jokes in the same vain as dishing out affirmations like [@tildathurium](https://twitter.com/annthurium)'s [affirmations](https://www.affirmations.dev/) API.

 ### Link to Source Code